-- 1. The student must obtain the signature of the instructor on the form. - 2.
-A student may not drop a class in which a final grade has been assigned.
-This will be verified by the student's dean's office with the instructor of the course. - 3.
-A student may not drop a class if there are any pending investigations of scholastic dishonesty for the class in question; this will be verified by the student's dean's office with the instructor of the course. - 4.
-A student who has not completed two long semesters will be allowed to drop a course regardless of his or her current grade in the course. - 5.
-A student who has completed at least two long semesters at the University of Texas at Austin may only drop a class if he or she has an average grade of D+, D, D-, or F in the course at the time of the request.
-This will be verified by the student's dean's office with the instructor of the course. - 6.
+- 1. A student may not drop a class in which a final grade has been assigned.
+This will be verified by the student's dean's office. - 2.
+A student may not drop a class if there are any pending investigations of scholastic dishonesty for the class in question.
+Any drop assigned will not be considered final until any investigations of scholastic dishonesty for the class in question are resolved. - 3.
 Drops allowed under the provisions of the OTE will be considered academic drops and will count toward the six-drop limit.
 Students who have reached the six-drop limit are not eligible to use the OTE to drop a course.